Syncano/syncano-node/docs/docs/common/contributing.md

 For community contributors - GitHub issue id and title, for example:

-`#123 syncano-cli list command doesn't list remote sockets`
+`#123 npx syncano-cli list command doesn't list remote sockets`

 For in-house developers - id and title of JIRA issue, for example: